amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 71.
 I received positive feedback on my first solution submission on Frontend Mentors website!
 I'm grateful to the fellow developers in the Slack community who helped me refactor my code.
 I hope I continue to improve my understanding of CSS with more practice.

 **Thoughts**: I completed the second revised HTML section of Colt Steele's Web Developer Bootcamp on Udemy.
 I'm understanding how I can use semantic  HTML to make websites more organized, meaningful, and accessible.

+### Day 72: November 2, 2020

+**Today's Progress**: Day 72!
+I completed CoderGirl's Angular Part 1 Studio in class tonight.
+I feel like I understand how templates in Angular work more.
+Also, I revised another one of my projects for Frontend Mentor without using Bootstrap.
+I think I'm getting the hang of CSS.

+**Thoughts**: I can't wait until I get to try the next level of the Frontend Mentor challenges!